Godzilla (Shōwa): Other iterations (1955-1975)

 In Godzilla Raids Again (1955), a second Godzilla emerges seemingly to battle the new monster Anguirus.
 Unlike the '54 suit, the new suits were made with lighter materials and plaster molds to fit suit performers Nakajima and Katsumi Tezuka, resulting in more fluid movements.

 Godzilla's design changed repeatedly between 1955 and 1975.
 The design for Godzilla Raids Again (1955) had a slimmer build and a smaller head.
 The design addressed the need for flexibility to battle Anguirus in the film.
 A separate set of legs, worn like boots, was used for close-up shots of Godzilla's feet and lower legs.
 As with the 1954 Godzilla design, a hand-operated puppet was used for close-ups of the monster's face.
 This puppet features teeth that protruded outward from the mouth and movable eyes, features not shared by the suit.

 The Godzilla design from the 1962 film King Kong vs. Godzilla had major changes that distinguished it from his design in 1955.
 The suit was very stocky and more reptilian, with a thicker lower half.
 The head was made smaller and streamlined, with human-like eyes placed on its sides in a reptilian fashion.
 The design had larger hands, spike-like claws, and thumbs nearly as large as his other fingers.
-This suit design was recreated for the 2002 Wolfman vs. Godzilla.
+This suit design was recreated for the 1983 fan film Legendary Beast Wolfman vs. Godzilla.
 In Mothra vs. Godzilla (1964), the body of Godzilla was sleek and bell-shaped, with a pronounced sternum and knees.
 The hands featured slender, sharp claws with spread fingers.
 The dorsal plates were nearly identical to his suit from 1962.
 The facial features were defined, with pronounced brows and large, angry-looking eyes.

+Godzilla, as portrayed by Haruo Nakajima in King Kong vs. Godzilla (left) and Invasion of Astro-Monster (middle); Shinji Takagi portrayed the character in Godzilla vs. Megalon (right), taking over after Nakajima's retirement.
+Godzilla's designs and suits have gone through numerous changes during the Shōwa era.

 In Ghidorah, the Three-Headed Monster (1964), Godzilla was given a new head with movable eyes, reduced upper lip and teeth, and elongated tongue.
 These changes were due to damage the suit's head had sustained during the previous film, primarily during the scenes where Godzilla smashed headfirst into Nagoya Castle, and when his head is briefly set on fire.
 In Invasion of Astro-Monster (1965), Godzilla was given a head slightly larger than that of the suit from 1964, with a round face and jaws.
 The torso is thinner and proportionally smaller than the rest of the body compared to previous suits.
 This suit would be reused again in the 1966 film Ebirah, Horror of the Deep.